ENG19CS0366-Charan/Moonraft_Connectfour/README.md

 To know if you won the match either "❌" (red) /  "🔵" (blue) will be turned into 😍(Smiling Face With Heart-Shaped Eyes emoji)

-## Acknowledgements
+## How To

  - Install the numpy, sys, math library's
  - Execute the code mentioned in [main.py](https://github.com/ENG19CS0366-Charan/Moonraft_Connectfour/blob/main/main.py).
+ - Select the Choose a difficulty level (easy, medium, hard)
  - The game will randomly select the starting player.
  - Follow the on-screen instructions to make your moves.
  - The game will display the board after each move and announce the winner when a winning combination is achieved.